ContextVM/ctxcn/README.md

 - `source`: The source directory for the generated client.
 - `relays`: An array of relays to use when connecting to CVM servers.
 - `privateKey`: The private key to use when connecting to CVM servers.
 If not provided, a new private key will be generated on the fly.
+- `addedClients`: An array of public keys of the clients that have been added.
+This is automatically managed by the CLI.

 ## Example